 Policy issues in seeking PRC cooperation have concerned summits, sanctions, and satellite exports.
 On November 21, 2000, the Clinton Administration agreed to waive missile proliferation sanctions, resume processing licenses to export satellites to China, and discuss an extension of the bilateral space launch agreement, in return for another promise from China on missile nonproliferation.
 However, PRC proliferation activities again raised questions about sanctions.
-On ten occasions, the Bush Administration has imposed sanctions on PRC entities (not the government) for transfers (related to ballistic missiles, chemical weapons, and cruise missiles) to Pakistan and Iran.
+On 13 occasions, the Bush Administration has imposed sanctions on PRC entities (not the government) for transfers (related to ballistic missiles, chemical weapons, and cruise missiles) to Pakistan, Iran, or another country.
+(See the table summarizing U.S. sanctions imposed on PRC entities for weapons proliferation.)
 Among those sanctions, on September 1, 2001, the Administration imposed missile proliferation sanctions that effectively denied satellite exports (for two years), after a PRC company transferred technology to Pakistan, despite the November 2000 promise.
-During preparations for the U.S.-PRC summit in October 2002, China, in August 2002, published the missile export controls promised in November 2000, but questions have persisted about China's enforcement of those regulations.
-On September 19, 2003, the State Department imposed more missile proliferation sanctions on NORINCO, a defense industrial firm, denying satellite exports to China for two more years, while waiving for one year the import ban on other PRC government products related to missiles, space, electronics, and military aircraft (sanctions that could affect \$12 billion in imports from China).
-Critics say that President Bush has not forcefully pressed China's leaders on weapons nonproliferation as a priority issue.
-Meanwhile, Bush has sought China's help in a multilateral effort to dismantle North Korea's nuclear weapons programs.
+On September 19, 2003, the State Department imposed more missile proliferation sanctions on NORINCO, a defense industrial firm, denying satellite exports to China for two more years, while waiving for one year the import ban on other PRC government products related to missiles, space systems, electronics, and military aircraft (sanctions that could affect \$12 billion in imports from China).
+On September 18, 2004, the State Department extended that waiver on the import sanction for six more months.